Derby Blues

 I ain’t got no money

-I’m hung over, I’m hungry
+I’m hung over, hungry

 How will I ever survive